DomoApps/Test-AI-Review/docs/Apps/App-Framework/Tools/domo-CLI.md

 ### Help
 ---
-If at any point you need a reminder on the available commands for the CLI, you can run:
+If at any point you need a reminder on the available commands for the CLI, you can run

 ```
 $ domo -h